vict0rsch/_vict0rsch.github.io/_posts/2018-06-17-multilabel-text-classification-tensorflow.md

 excerpt: "Multilabel classification requires some changes to the mainstream single-label case: here they are!"

+tags:
+  - Tensorflow
+  - Multilabel
+  - Data

 author:
   name: Victor Schmidt
   twitter: vict0rsch
   github: vict0rsch
 ---

-Feel free to comment on what's written here: typos, suggestions, other changes I've missed or errors I've made!
-Also, some things may not be optimal, I'm open to improvements to my solutions!
+Which loss should you use?
+How to use the `tf.data.Dataset` API with a train and a validation set?
+How to use streaming metrics?
+Here are my answers.

+This post is about the specifics of the multilabel setting, and a little about how to handle sequences of sequences.
+It is not about an NLP pipeline nor is it about the model you should use.
+The overall idea is aimed at using the `Dataset` API and about a few gotchas to pay attention to when handling multilabel data.
+Check out the table of contents for more details.

 A lot of the content here comes from

 * [Stanford's CS 230](https://cs230-stanford.github.io/tensorflow-input-data.html)
 * [Sampling Multilabel Datasets](http://vict0rsch.github.io/2018/05/24/sample-multilabel-dataset/)
 * [Streaming f1-score in a multilabel setting](http://vict0rsch.github.io/2018/06/06/tensorflow-streaming-multilabel-f1/)

+Feel free to comment on what's written here: typos, suggestions, other changes I've missed or errors I've made!
+Also, some things may not be optimal, I'm open to improvements to my solutions!

 <br>